ssimsangmin49-creator/azadrg/afc500/overview.md

 ---

 ### Key Observations

 - Observation 1

+The complete gas-phase oxidation of SPCW (Synthetic Polymer Compound Waste) depends on the structure and conditions of the processing equipment.

 - Observation 2

+It can be manufactured and used directly in everyday life through DIY.
+However, engineering skills are required for sizes with an inner chamber diameter exceeding 500mm.

 - Observation 3

 ---